Nuked-Klan/CMS_Nuked-Klan/EXTRA/GD/readme.txt

 1 - Upload the file "updateGD.php" on your FTP near "nuked.php".

-2 - launch upgrade in Internet Explorer's Address Bar : http://www.yoursite.com/updateGD.php
+2 - launch upgrade in your browser's address bar : http://www.yoursite.com/updateGD.php

 *****************************************************************************************************************